MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/private-channels-in-teams.md

 By default, any team owner or member can create a private channel.
 Guests can't create them.
 Each team has a setting to disable private channel creation for members.
 In the future, there will be a setting to disable private channel creation for individual users.

-Any member of a team can be added to a private channel in the team, including guests.
+Any team member can be added to a private channel in the team, including guests.
-If a team member leaves a team, that user will also leave all private channels in the team.
+If a member leaves a team, that user will also leave all private channels in the team.
 They must be added to private channels again if they are added back to the team.

-A team member can't leave a team if they are the last team owner of one or more private channels.
+A team member can't leave a team if they are the last owner of one or more private channels.

 Team owners can see the name and description of all private channels in their team.
 They can also delete any private channel in the team.
 (Careful – this can’t be undone!)
-Team owners can see the files in a private channel, but they can’t see conversations unless they are members of that private channel.
+Team owners can't see the files in a private channel or the conversations and member list of a private channel unless they are members of that private channel.

 The following table shows who can view what in a private channel.